-Glenn Lau-Kee is president of the 75,000-member New York State Bar Association.
-He is the 117th president of the State Bar Association and the first Asian-American to assume the presidency.
+Glenn Lau-Kee is the immediate past president of the 74,000-member New York State Bar Association.
+He was the 117th president of the State Bar Association and the first Asian-American to assume the presidency.

 Lau-Kee is a partner of Kee & Lau-Kee.
 He concentrates his practice in real estate and business law.

-A 15-year member of the State Bar Association, Lau-Kee most recently chaired the House of Delegates and co-chaired the President's Committee on Access to Justice.
+A 16-year member of the State Bar Association, Lau-Kee previously chaired the House of Delegates and co-chaired the President's Committee on Access to Justice.
 He was a member-at-large of the Executive Committee and co-chair of the Membership Committee.
 He is a member of the Business Law, Health Law and Real Property Law sections.
 He received the Commercial

 and Federal Litigation Section's George Bundy Smith Pioneer Award in 2010.